deyran/pro-asp-net-mvc/chapter-16/03-generating-outgoing.md

 ### Generating fully qualified URLs in links

-All of the generated links was for relative URLs, but ActionLink method can generated fully qualified URLs, as show in Listing 16-9.
+All of the generated links were to relative URLs, but ActionLink method can generated fully qualified URLs, as show in Listing 16-9.

 <p align="center">
     <img src="ch16-Pictures/Listing 16-9.png" /><br />